Bogdanp/koyo/koyo-lib/blueprints/standard/README.md

 ### Requirements

 * You need [Racket] since this is a Racket application.
-* You need [node] and [nvm] to build the assets.
+* You need [Node.js] version 18 or higher to build the assets.
 * You need access to a couple local [Postgres] databases.
 One named `app_name_here` and the other `app_name_here_tests`.
 The latter is exercised by unit tests.

 ### First-time Setup

-    nvm use && npm install && npm run build raco pkg install chief
+    npm install && npm run build
+    raco pkg install chief
     raco pkg install app-name-here/        # install and build the application and its deps raco pkg install app-name-here-tests/  # install and build the tests and their deps